Gpx/gpx.github.io/_posts/2014-04-19-wait-for-more-than-one-promise-in-angularjs.md

 }
 {% endhighlight %}

-As you can see the results is cleaner and the code runs faster because the two AJAX request will be executed in parallel.
+As you can see this is cleaner and the code runs faster because the two AJAX request will be executed in parallel.

 I created [this JS Bin](http://jsbin.com/poboj/2/edit?js,console) as an example.
 It uses [`$timeout`](https://docs.angularjs.org/api/ng/service/$timeout) instead of an AJAX call but the idea is the same.